-- Current reliance on fossil fuels and investment required to transition to cleaner energy sources - Existing and emerging regulatory requirements: Increased political, policy and legal risks such as the introduction of regulatory changes to reduce or address the impact of climate change, including reducing or limiting Greenhouse Gas emissions - Costs: Increased capital and operational costs including higher cost inputs and raw materials; investment in new low emissions technologies; cost of complying with changes to emissions regulations - Technology: Technological changes to address the effects of climate change that may result in decreased demand for Lynas' products - Reputation: Reputational risks associated with Lynas' conduct
+- Current reliance on fossil fuels and investment required to transition to cleaner energy sources - Existing and emerging regulatory requirements: Increased political, policy and legal risks such as the introduction of regulatory changes to reduce or limit Greenhouse Gas emissions - Costs: Increased capital and operational costs including higher cost inputs and raw materials; investment in new low emissions technologies; cost of complying with changes to emissions regulations; potential for high future carbon prices. - Technology: Technological changes to address the effects of climate change that may result in decreased demand for Lynas' products; the emergence of lower cost or lower emissions competitors of either rare earth products; or alternative technologies - Reputation: Reputational risks associated with Lynas' conduct or changing community expectations.